jerodestapa/jerod-blog/src/content/parts/hero.md

 # Hi, I'm Jerod.

-I'm a web developer and tech writer.
+I'm a developer & tech writer.

 [More](./about)